Starcounter/Docs/guides/typed-json/json-data-bindings/README.md

 **Parent**
 The same setting as specified on a parent is used, which will be one of the above (auto, bound, unbound).

+## Rules When Bindings are Created
+1. If a code-behind file exists, a property is searched for there.
+2. If a property was not found in the code-behind or no code-behind exists, a property in the data object is searched for.
+3. If no property was found in steps 1 and 2 and the binding is set to `Auto`, the property will be unbound.
+If binding was set to `Bound` an exception will be raised.

 ### Setting type of binding for all children
 JSON objects that can contain children (with a template of type `Starcounter.Templates.TObject`) can also specify how the bindings on the children will be treated.